 In accordance with university policy, complaints of harassment, sexual or otherwise, and allegations of scholarly misconduct are directed to the appropriate offices authorized to address them.

-Complaints involving discrimination, harassment or sextual misconduct are reported to the Office of Institutional Equity.
+Complaints involving discrimination, harassment or sextual misconduct are reported to the Civil Rights Compliance Office.

 Allegations of scholarly misconduct are reported to the Committee on Academic Misconduct or the Office of Research Compliance.

 STUDENT COMPLAINTS ABOUT THE PROGRAM